jcfocken/teapot-factory/README.md

 teapot-factory
 ==============

 A simple openGL scene written in C++.
-COntains shadows, particle effects and a fully mobile camera.
+Contains shadows, particle effects and a fully mobile camera.